Walter Scott: Student

 Scott began studying classics at the University of Edinburgh in November 1783, at the age of 12, a year or so younger than most fellow students.
 In March 1786, aged 14, he began an apprenticeship in his father's office to become a Writer to the Signet.
-At school and university Scott had become a friend of Adam Ferguson, whose father Professor Adam Ferguson hosted literary salons.
+At school and university Scott had become a friend of Adam Ferguson, whose father, Professor Adam Ferguson, hosted literary salons.
 Scott met the blind poet Thomas Blacklock, who lent him books and introduced him to the Ossian cycle of poems by James Macpherson.
 During the winter of 1786–1787, a 15-year-old Scott met the Scots poet Robert Burns at one of these salons, their only meeting.
 When Burns noticed a print illustrating the poem "The Justice of the Peace" and asked who had written it, Scott alone named the author as John Langhorne and was thanked by Burns.
 Scott describes the event in his memoirs, where he whispers the answer to his friend Adam, who tells Burns; another version of the event appears in Literary Beginnings.

 When it was decided that he would become a lawyer, he returned to the university to study law, first taking classes in moral philosophy (under Dugald Stewart) and universal history (under Alexander Fraser Tytler) in 1789–1790.
 During this second university spell Scott became prominent in student intellectual activities: he co-founded the Literary Society in 1789 and was elected to the Speculative Society the following year, becoming librarian and secretary-treasurer a year after.

 After completing his law studies, Scott took up law in Edinburgh.
 He made his first visit as a lawyer's clerk to the Scottish Highlands, directing an eviction.
 He was admitted to the Faculty of Advocates in 1792.
 He had an unsuccessful love suit with Williamina Belsches of Fettercairn, who married Scott's friend Sir William Forbes, 7th Baronet.
-In February 1797, the threat of a French invasion persuaded Scott and many of his friends to join the Royal Edinburgh Volunteer Light Dragoons, where he served into the early 1800s, and was appointed quartermaster and secretary.
-The daily drill practices that year, starting at 5 a.m., indicate the determination with which the role was undertaken.
+In February 1797 the threat of a French invasion persuaded Scott and many of his friends to join the Royal Edinburgh Volunteer Light Dragoons, where he served into the early 1800s, and was appointed quartermaster and secretary.
+The daily drill practices that year, starting at 5 am, indicate the determination with which the role was undertaken.